-- Prepare the appropriate project guidance documents; - Complete a full Sensitive Receptor Survey;
+- Prepare the appropriate project guidance documents; - Complete a full Sensitive Receptor Survey; - Complete a site survey, map the important features of the Site and evaluate groundwater flow (Please note that a digital version of the map is not available and as such will not be provided to the selected consultant); - Conduct a soil boring investigation;

-- Complete a site survey, map the important features of the Site and evaluate groundwater flow (Please note that a digital version of the map is not available and as such will not be provided to the selected consultant); - Conduct a soil boring investigation; - Complete a fracture trace analysis and geophysical investigation; - Install perched water monitoring points; - Install overburden/weathered rock monitoring wells; - Install bedrock monitoring wells; - Complete aquifer testing on the monitoring well network; - Complete soil gas sampling; - Conduct groundwater monitoring and sampling events; - Complete fate and transport modeling to assess soil, groundwater, and vapor intrusion media pathways to determine if and the extent to which dissolved phase hydrocarbons have or may be expected to migrate beyond the property boundary now or in the future; - Prepare and submit a SCR; - Complete a risk assessment evaluation using the applicable guidance documents in an effort to appropriately evaluate exposure pathways; - Remedial Alternatives Analysis should be completed for the Site to compare cleanup alternatives and evaluate which remedial action is most appropriate for the Site; and - Prepare a Risk Assessment and Feasible Remedial Alternatives Analysis Report for the Site.
+- Install overburden monitoring wells; - Install bedrock monitoring wells; - Complete aquifer testing on the monitoring well network; - Conduct groundwater monitoring and sampling events; - Complete fate and transport modeling to assess soil, groundwater, and vapor intrusion media pathways to determine if and the extent to which dissolved phase hydrocarbons have or may be expected to migrate beyond the property boundary now or in the future; - Prepare and submit an ASCR; - Complete a risk assessment evaluation using the applicable guidance documents in an effort to appropriately evaluate exposure pathways; - Remedial Alternatives Analysis should be completed for the Site to compare cleanup alternatives and evaluate which remedial action is most appropriate for the Site; and - Prepare a Risk Assessment and Feasible Remedial Alternatives Analysis Report for the Site.

 In addition to the above base Scope of Work, the following Optional Cost Adders need to be addressed in your bid response.
 These costs adders will not be part of your initially approved contract.
 However, if it becomes necessary to complete any of these activities, they will be completed under the Remediation Agreement signed as part of this project.
+More details regarding the work scope for each of these Optional Cost Adders is provided at the end of the RFB Scope of Work.